wix-incubator/erb/testing/wix-childprocess-testkit/README.md

  - options, object, mandatory:
   - timeout - integer, optional defaults to 10s. how long `start()` will wait for app to be ready, or otherwise for `aliveCheck` to return true;
   - env - environment object that will be passed on to started app - keys/values will be available under `process.env.*`;
+  - cwd - current working directory of the child process;
  - aliveCheck - function that returns a fulfilled promise when app is deemed to be alive and failed promise otherwise.

 ## spawn(args, opts, aliveCheck): WixChildProcessTestkit